-4.1.3 Needle and Pierrehumbert (2022)
+4.1.3 Needle, Pierrehumbert & Hay (2022)

 The data from Needle et al. (2022) consists of ratings of 8400 English nonce words by 1440 participants.
 Nonce words consisted of 4-7 segments.
+All stimuli were presented orthographically.
 Each participant rated 140 stimuli each, leading to 24 ratings for each individual nonce word.
 Ratings were provided on a five-point Likert scale.

 In this case, the training dataset we use is the same one used in Needle et al. (2022) and consists of about 11,000 monomorphemic words from CELEX (Baayen et al. 1995) in the DISC transcription system.
 We converted the DISC transcriptions to ARPABET to stay consistent with the system used for English throughout this paper.
-Because this training data does not contain frequency information, the token-weighted models could not be used.
+Because this training data does not contain frequency information, the tokenweighted models could not be used.
 The other models were fitted to this training data and used to score the experimental stimuli.
+These scores were used as predictors in a linear mixed-effects model, with random intercepts for word and participant.